leonp84/leonp84/README.md

 You can view my developer portfolio, showcasing recent projects, here: https://leonpotgieter-dev.com.

 I love building new things, especially back-end work, and I enjoy learning new technologies.
 My current language of choice is **Python**, typically within the Django framework.
 I also have experience with Ruby, Pascal, and C. I particularly enjoy solving back-end problems and developing creative solutions.
-I'm very comfortable with HTML, CSS, and especially **JavaScript**.
+I'm very comfortable with HTML, CSS, and especially **JavaScript/React**.

 While I’m not formally trained as a UI/UX designer, I have some experience in the field and have done digital design for both online and offline platforms.